 It is a time I remember extremely fondly and ultimately I feel Dundee gave me more than I could give it.
 I have great, great memories.
 They even named the bar in the students’ union after one of my books.
 It is still there?
 Oh that is so sweet, I really am touched by that!

-The connection between Stephen and the University is maintained with the annual award of the Stephen Fry Prize for Public Engagement in Research.
+The connection between Stephen and the University is maintained with the annual Stephen Fry Awards for Public Engagement.

 “I remain absolutely thrilled that the University offers a prize in my name,” he said.
 “It speaks so well to the idea of, to use one of these rather clunky words, outreach.
 It imparts a real sense of how the University works, carrying out research and making discoveries that make an impact on ordinary communities.
 That is a hugely important part of what universities do for us all.”